MichaelMiR01/ziptcc_dev/README.md

     zip -A fattcc.exe

 ## What about libtcc.dll?
-You can build it zip enabled and give the zip name via tcc_set_lib_path("zip:path_to_my_zipfile")
+You can build it zip enabled and give the zip name via tcc_set_lib_path("zip=path_to_my_zipfile")

 ## How compatible is it to older/newer tcc versions
 It should work for all versions, that rely on only those four fileio functions.
     - tested backward to mob tinycc-ac9eeea   from Dez-06 2022: ok

-I try to update to latest mob from time to time and make a release, when tcc 0.9.28 is final
+    - tested latest      mob tinycc-a46372e   from Jun-06 2023: ok

 ## Are there prebuilt packages?
 Yes, I upload source&binary (linx x86_64 and win32) packages on a regular basis, when tcc mob updates.